Road rescue volunteers

 In addition, many communities have developed road rescue societies and some search and rescue groups have added road rescue to their skills.

 Road Rescue service providers may be requested to provide support to people involved in out-of-jurisdiction motor vehicle accidents, where specialized skills - such as vehicle extrication, rope rescue and other rescue services - and equipment are required.

 The B.C. government doesn't directly recruit volunteers.
 If you're interested in becoming a Road Rescue volunteer, start by inquiring with your local fire department.

-Alternately, you can call your EMBC regional office and they will help you get in touch with a road rescue society or search and rescue group.
+Alternately, you can call the nearest regional office and they will help you get in touch with a road rescue society or search and rescue group.

 Road Rescue service providers maintain an on-going competency program that includes safety and training techniques for accessing people who may be trapped in a vehicle or machinery and hazardous material awareness.
 Training may also include embankment rescue and fire suppression.

 Training is organized locally and may be provided in-house or with specialized trainers.

 General — for all public safety lifeline volunteers

 We are committed to the safety of all public safety lifeline volunteers.